nlkinlock/Rminicourse/index.md

 - Using the single bracket indexing operator `[]` will return a list

 - Using a double bracket indexing operator `[[]]` will return contents within a list (integers, numbers, characters)

+- The main difference is in the class of the output

 ```r